Crawling from the Wreckage: Background

-"Crawling from the Wreckage" was written by Graham Parker and given to Dave Edmunds to record for his 1979 album Repeat When Necessary.
+Graham Parker wrote "Crawling from the Wreckage" shortly after getting into a car accident.
+He gave it to Dave Edmunds to record for his 1979 album Repeat When Necessary.
 Edmunds explained, "He called me up from the studio.
 He was in there with his band, the Rumour.
 They were trying to record it and it wasn't working, for some reason.
 It kept coming out like another song he'd done, 'East Coast Shuffle' or something like that ["New York Shuffle"].
 And he said, 'It's just not working with us but it sounds like it'll work for you!
 Do you want it?'
 And I said, 'Yep' and I did it and that was it."

 Parker, meanwhile, stated the song was a Squeezing Out Sparks reject that Rumour guitarist Martin Belmont thought Edmunds would like.
 Parker recalled, Crawling' was written at the time I was writing the Sparks material and was obviously too frivolous a song to fit with those sessions.
 Martin Belmont, as it happens, heard my demo of it and asked if he could play it for Dave who was scouting for stuff.
 Good call, Mart."